ryuu1kyou/TeamsTranscriptCleanerFlask/README.md

 #### Account Linking Behavior

-- **Email Matching**: When you log in with a social account (Google/Facebook), the system automatically links to an existing account if the email address matches
+- **Email Matching**: When you log in with a social account (Google), the system automatically links to an existing account if the email address matches
 - **Username Generation**: If no existing account is found, a new account is created with a username derived from your email (e.g., "user" from "user@example.com")
 - **Username Conflicts**: If the generated username already exists, a number is appended (e.g., "user1", "user2")